jtz/Chatroom/README.md

-# Chatroom
+# Chatroom Simulator
 -- CS665 Software Design and Patterns Term Project

 ## Summary

-Chatroom is a Java application that simulates chatroom platform by using four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.
+Chatroom simulator is a Java application that simulates chatroom platform by using four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.

 &nbsp;